hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 server with maximum opportunity to update the edns-tcp-keepalive timeout.
 The XFR server may use the frequency of recent XFRs to calculate an average update rate as input to the decision of what edns-tcp-keepalive timeout to use.
-If the server does not support edns-tcp-keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).
+If the server does not support edns-tcp-keepalive, the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).